Oak Tree Listing

 Quercus cerrisUp to 20m* Another Mediterranean oak but from the eastern end: Anatolia.
 Deciduous with a distinctive mossy acorn cap.
 Slender crown when young becoming broadly spreading with age.
 Good tree for coastal and exposed situations.

-Quercus lusitanicaUp to 20m * The most commonly planted Oak in the south-west although it is frequently mistaken for English Oak—the main difference being its more semi-evergreen nature and extra vigour thanks to its natural suitability to our Mediterranean climate.
-This spreading tree colours up in late winter is an excellent fire retardant.
-Good shade and greatly spreading, hardy and persistent tree suitable to almost any site.
+Quercus lusitanicaUp to 20m * The most commonly planted oak tree in south west Australia.
+Compared to the similar looking English Oak which they are frequently mistaken for, Portuguese Oaks are more semi-evergreen in nature and have extra vigour thanks to their natural suitability to our Mediterranean climate.
+Can colour up in late winter when most deciduous trees have long since gone dormant; in summer they provide unsurpassed shade and are an excellent fire retardant.
+A greatly spreading, hardy and persistent tree suitable to almost any site.

 Quercus roburUp to 25m.* Famously tall and broad majestic fully deciduous tree with nice yellow/orange autumn colour.
 Usually drops all its leaves by May.
 Not able to withstand dry and hot summers quite as well as other species.

 Quercus rubraUp to 18 m.* A well structured slightly smaller tree with bright green lobed leaves and vibrant red-golden brown autumn colour and a lovely red blush to the young spring shoots.
 It is broad and rounded and often nearly as wide as it is tall.
 Prefers moist well drained soils in cooler areas but will tolerate a wide range soils from clays to loamy sands if there is adequate moisture.